Nastja Čeh: International career

-Čeh was capped 46 times for Slovenia and scored six goals.
+Čeh made his debut for Slovenia in an October 2001 World Cup qualification match against the Faroe Islands with him immediately scoring a brace, and earned a total of 46 caps, scoring 6 goals.
 He made two appearances for the national team during the 2002 FIFA World Cup, both times coming on as a substitute.
+His final international was a June 2007 European Championship qualification match away against Romania.

 Controversies

 In April 2011, it was revealed by the Slovenian media that Maribor police department was, for the past six months, investigating an illegal betting organization and six individuals, four of which were from the Maribor area and had already been taken into custody.
 The Police also revealed that two other collaborators were still at large and that one of those was Goran Šukalo. Šukalo categorically denied his involvement in the matter and revealed that another football player, Nastja Čeh, was still owing him €73,000 and was avoiding payment.
 Allegedly this was the reason why Čeh pawned his property near Ptuj to Kosta Turner, which was visible from the official real estate papers.
 In January 2012, the general prosecutor on the District Court in Maribor proposed an indictment of six individuals, ring leaders of the illegal betting organization, in light of new evidence against them.
 The organization allegedly accepted a total of €43 million of bets, with €2.53 million being placed by Čeh.